fangdu64/BDT/README.md

 where {install_path} is an installation directory (has to be an absolute path).
 The directory will be created if it does not exist.

 ## Installation on Mac OS X
 1. Ensure that the Xcode Command Line Tools is installed.
-Ohterwise open the Terminal and type:
+Otherwise open the Terminal and type:

         $ xcode-select --install
 A pop-up windows will appears asking you about install tools.